olegbevz/FileSort/README.md

 **FileGenerate**

-FileGenerate is a command line tool for random files generaion.
+FileGenerate is a command line tool for random files generation.
 For generation of random lines following modes are available:
 - constant (constant string),
 - sequence (simple sequental words selection with some fixed step),